A Random Person Sent Me Money on Cash App: What to Do

 Churches often receive money from random people as part of tithing and offerings.
 Using Cash App to collect tithes and providing the church’s $Cashtag username to the public can increase the likelihood of that account’s receiving funds from random people.

 There should always be a legitimate purpose behind anyone’s sending money to your Cash App.
 If you can’t find the reason behind the transaction, it’s likely unsafe to spend the money without first contacting Cash App.
-Be patient and leave the money alone until you can resolve the issue.

 Related: Does The Cash App $100 to $800 Blessing Loom Work?